Siphon880gh/devbrain/3D Modeling, Game Development, VR-AR, Virtual Production/_Blender/1. 3D Modeling - Troubleshooting/Modifiers Troubleshooting - Modifier not working like it's at the model - Set Origin, Apply All Transformations.md

-A modifier is not working as expected?
+A modifier is not working as expected - seemingly out of sync with the object/model?

 Some modifiers, like the Mirror modifier, depend on the object's origin and its scale to function correctly.
+	- You want to set the 3d Cursor and object to 0,0,0 origin
+	- Applying all transformations ensures that the object's scale is reset to 1,1,1, which is often necessary for modifiers to work as intended.

-If an object has been scaled non-uniformly (e.g., more in one direction than another), it can cause the Mirror modifier to behave unexpectedly.
-Applying all transformations ensures that the object's scale is reset to 1,1,1, which is often necessary for modifiers to work as intended.
+For example:  If an object has been scaled non-uniformly (e.g., more in one direction than another), it can cause the Mirror modifier to behave unexpectedly.

-How to do:
+---

+**Set Origins**
+1. Object Mode: Snap menu (Shift+S ) -> Cursor to World Origin
+2. Object Mode: Select object -> Object Properties (at Properties panel) -> Set Location X, Y, Z to 0,0,0
+3. Object Mode: Right click object -> Set Origin -> Geometry to 3D Cursor

+**Apply All Transformations:**
-CTRL+A -> All Transformations
+1. Object Mode: Select Object (A to select all) -> Apply menu (CTRL+A) -> All Transformations

 ---